golanlevin/DrawingWithMachines/assignments/05_tone/README.md

 *Now*:

-* Write code to **implement** a hatching method capable of transducing a continuous-tone photograph for plotting.
-Here's some sample p5 code for [weighted rejection sampling](https://editor.p5js.org/golan/sketches/qmdA2b2_Y) and some code for [hatching with lines in grid-based subdivisions of an image](https://editor.p5js.org/golan/sketches/CQmqp4JTQ).
+* Write code to **implement** a hatching method capable of transducing a continuous-tone photograph into a vector file for plotting.
+Here is some sample p5 code for [weighted rejection sampling](https://editor.p5js.org/golan/sketches/qmdA2b2_Y) and some related code for [hatching with lines in grid-based subdivisions of an image](https://editor.p5js.org/golan/sketches/CQmqp4JTQ).
-* **Choose** a portrait photograph to transduce with the plotter.
-Your portrait should be of someone you know personally (friend, family) or yourself.
+* **Choose** a photograph to transduce with the plotter.
+Your photograph should depict a subject for which you have some meaningful personal investment, such as a portrait of someone you know personally (friend, family, self).
-* Give consideration to the relationship between your subject (*who*) and your hatching method (*how*).
+* Give consideration to the relationship between your subject (*who/what*) and your hatching method (*how*).
 Ideally, these will be tightly coupled: you will choose a photo for a specific rendering treatment, and/or develop a rendering treatment for a specific photo.
 * **Apply** your hatching technique to the photograph, and **plot** the result.
-You may plot using any colors of pen and paper you like, but it is strongly recommended that you limit yourself to one color of pen.
+You may plot using any colors of pen and paper you like, but it is recommended (for practical reasons) that you limit yourself to one color of pen.
 * **Create** a Discord post in the *#5b-hatched-portrait* channel.
-* (*35 points*) In your Discord post, **embed** a photograph of your portrait plot.
+* (*35 points*) In your Discord post, **embed** a photograph of your plotter drawing.
 * (*5 points*) In your Discord post, **embed** a copy of your original source photograph.
 * (*10 points*) In your Discord post, please **write** a couple sentences about your process.
 Evaluate your work.

 *Additional remarks:*

-1. The purpose of asking you to make a portrait of (e.g.) a friend or loved one is to ensure that you have a meaningful investment in the subject of your image.
-If there is another subject you would prefer to use (such as your cat etc.), fine.
+1. The purpose of my asking you to make a *portrait* of (e.g.) a friend or loved one is to ensure that you have some sort of meaningful investment in the subject of your image.
+If there is a different subject that you would prefer to use (such as your cat etc.), that's fine.
-2. You may not create a portrait of a celebrity, or of the professor.
+2. You may not create a portrait of a celebrity, nor of the professor.

 ![algorigraph-portrait.jpg](img/algorigraph-portrait.jpg)<br />*By Algorigraph*.